wetw0rk/Sickle/CONTRIBUTING.md

 warning: 1 warning emitted
 ```

-Once compiled, I setup a handler and ran it like so:
+Once compiled, I setup a handler using Netcat and ran it like so:

 ```
 C:\Users\admin\Desktop>sc_exec.exe
 ```

-Once ran, I recieved a reverse shell :)
+Once ran, I received a reverse shell :)

 ```
 $ nc -lvp 4242